 Competitive Edge: Protecting the “competitive process”—the evolution of antitrust enforcement in the United States

 Antitrust and competition issues are receiving renewed interest, and for good reason.
 So far, the discussion has occurred at a high level of generality.
-To address important specific antitrust enforcement and competition issues, the Washington Center for Equitable Growth is launching a new blog titled “Competitive Edge.”
-This series will feature leading experts in antitrust enforcement on a broad range of topics: potential areas for antitrust enforcement, concerns about existing doctrine, practical realities enforcers face, proposals for reform, and broader policies to promote competition.
+To address important specific antitrust enforcement and competition issues, the Washington Center for Equitable Growth has launched this blog, which we call “Competitive Edge.”
+This series features leading experts in antitrust enforcement on a broad range of topics: potential areas for antitrust enforcement, concerns about existing doctrine, practical realities enforcers face, proposals for reform, and broader policies to promote competition.
 Jonathan Sallet has authored this month’s contribution.

 The octopus image, above, updates an iconic editorial cartoon first published in 1904 in the magazine Puck to portray the Standard Oil monopoly.
 Please note the harpoon.
 Our goal for Competitive Edge is to promote the development of sharp and effective tools to increase competition in the United States economy.